-5th/6th (and 5 th /6 th grade players on VD3, boys or coed teams) f) The serving line is 5 feet inside the court from the official service line.
-This JV serving line must be clearly marked on the floor from sideline to sideline. g) A server may score a maximum of 5 consecutive points (for 5th, 6th and VD3 divisions).
+5th/6th (and 5 th /6 th grade players on a VD3) f) g) The serving line is 5 feet inside the court from the official service line.
+This JV serving line must be clearly marked on the floor from sideline to sideline.
+A server may score a maximum of 5 consecutive points (for 5th, 6th and VD3 divisions).
 When the fifth point is scored, the ball goes over to the other team but no point is awarded.
-Varsity & CoEd /Boys h) i) Service is from behind the official service line.
+7th, 8th & CoEd /Boys h) i) Service is from behind the official service line.
 There is no limit on the number of consecutive points that may be scored.